 Any product that will have more than 100 devices in it must be on the growth plan.

 Any product whose devices use more than 100K data operations, or large amount of cellular data.

-You can continue to have free tier products as long as they are within the free tier limits.
-In fact, each member of your organization still has a free tier sandbox that they can use for personal and development devices and do not add your growth plan bill.
+You can continue to have free plan products as long as they are within the free plan limits.
+In fact, each member of your organization still has a free plan sandbox that they can use for personal and development devices and do not add your growth plan bill.

 An organization groups together one or more products so they:

 - Have one bill for all products in the organization